https://croatiarevealed.com/

 Graševina is one of the most popular white wines in Croatia, often with refreshing notes of green apple, citrus and a light minerality.
 It is an excellent starter, as it offers simplicity, freshness, distinctiveness and depth.

-• Istrian Malvasia (Istria)
+• Istrian Malvazija (Istria)

 It has a distinctive taste and aroma reminiscent of almonds and fresh floral notes.
 It is easy to drink and goes well with fish dishes, allowing you to explore how wine and food together create a unique experience.